 With these data, you can analyze crawl behavior and determine some interesting metrics like:

 The great thing is that you can also do it for free.
-OnCrawl offers an open source log analyzer.
+Oncrawl offers an open source log analyzer.

 It will help you spot: